microsoft/pxt/docs/blog/csp/summer-pd-2026.md

 ![Intro CS Banner](/static/blog/csp/summer-pd-2026/InfoSysBanner.png)

 Join us at the InfoSys Pathfinders Summer Institute for an in-depth look at teaching Introduction to Computer Science in a fun, playful way with MakeCode Arcade.
 The [Intro to CS with MakeCode Arcade](https://arcade.makecode.com/courses/introCS) curriculum is free and designed to be taught as a full year introductory programming class.
-As part of the registration for this course, all applicants are required to complete an acceptance letter from their school to participate and will receive a handheld Arcade game device!
+As part of the registration for this course, all applicants are required to complete an acceptance letter from their school to participate.
+Along with the courseware, attendees will lots of other resources, including 75 additional lessons on computers, technology, and AI!
 This workshop will be offered during the weeks of June 15th-19th and July 20th-24th.

 Learn more and register on the **[InfoSys Pathfinders Summer Institute](https://pathfinders.onwingspan.com/web/en/app/event-details/teaching-intro-to-CS-with-makeCode-arcade)** website (you will need to create an account).